-1.1 The University Secretary is appointed to that post by the Council itself, and in accordance with the provisions of the University’s Articles of Association.
+1.1 The Secretary to Council is appointed to that post by the Council itself, and in accordance with the provisions of the University’s Articles of Association.

 2.1.
 The Secretary is responsible for providing the Council with authoritative guidance about its responsibilities under the charter, statutes, articles, ordinances and regulations to which it is subject, including legislation and the requirements of the Office for Students, and on how these responsibilities should be discharged.